-Despite the growing body of experimental observations, a unified and clear theoretical picture is still lacking for how specific magnetic structures (such as the Skyrmion lattice evolving from multi-${\bf Q}$ cycloid orders) quantitatively affect the transport of Weyl fermions and lead to non-Fermi-liquid behavior in the ReAlX family.
-Understanding this mechanism tangling the topologies between Weyl fermion {(in momentum space)} and the magnetic order {(in real space)} is not only key to unraveling the exotic quantum phenomena in these materials but also holds significant implications for the future design of novel spintronic and topological electronic devices based on topological magnetic textures, such as low-power magnetic memory and topological Hall sensors \cite{Beidenkopf2022,BatistaPRB2021,Gupta2021,YouAPL2021,Incorvia2023}.
+Despite the growing body of experimental observations, {a unified theoretical picture remains lacking for how specific magnetic structures, such as the Skyrmion lattice evolving from multi-${\bf Q}$ cycloid orders, quantitatively affect Weyl fermion transport and lead to non-Fermi-liquid behavior in the ReAlX family.
+Understanding this interplay between real-space topology (magnetic textures) and momentum-space topology (Weyl fermions) is key not only to unraveling exotic quantum phenomena in these materials but also to designing next-generation spintronic and topological devices, such as low-power magnetic memory and topological Hall sensors}\cite{Beidenkopf2022,BatistaPRB2021,Gupta2021,YouAPL2021,Incorvia2023}.

-Motivated by this, the present work aims to establish an {effective} microscopic theoretical model to systematically investigate the interaction between Weyl fermions and a Skyrmion lattice composed of multi-${\bf Q}$ cycloid magnetic orders in ReAlX materials, and its impact on transport properties.
-We first construct an effective lattice Hamiltonian incorporating Kondo coupling, analyzing the magnetic Brillouin zone folding induced by the Skyrmion background and its reshaping of the band structure.
+{Motivated by these experimental puzzles, we establish a microscopic theoretical model that reveals how a Skyrmion lattice, formed from multi-${\bf Q}$ cycloid magnetic orders, fundamentally alters the electronic structure and transport properties of Weyl fermions.
+Our work provides a unified explanation for the large topological Hall effect and the unusual temperature-dependent resistivity observed in the ReAlX family, and identifies the Skyrmion lattice as a key ingredient for realizing non-Fermi liquid behavior.} We first construct an effective lattice Hamiltonian incorporating Kondo coupling, analyzing the magnetic Brillouin zone folding induced by the Skyrmion background and its reshaping of the band structure.
 Subsequently, by calculating the conductivity tensor via the Kubo formula in the clean limit, we theoretically reproduce the correlation between the sign change of the topological Hall resistivity and a non-trivial Skyrmion number.
 Furthermore, we elucidate how the temperature scaling of the {longitudinal} resistivity evolves into a non-Fermi-liquid behavior between $T^3$ and $T^5$ under the influence of magnetic order, providing a theoretical explanation for relevant experimental observations.